LINKS & HOT MUSIC SITES

 This site is a jumping off point for finding other sites about a type of instrument.
 Want to find the clarinet page or something about flute history?
 How about checking out the sackbut page!
 (Remember that a sackbut is an early form of the trombone - this page has trombone links, too!)
 You can find history of instruments, jokes, recordings and lots of other info.

-The Clarinet Pages is a great site pointed out to me by a former student who is now in college and happened in on our site!
-It includes lots of interesting information and even a section for beginners & intermediate players (including an article about getting the high notes on bass clarinet!)
+The Clarinet Pages Two clarinet sites that include lots of interesting information and even a section for beginners & intermediate players (including an article about getting the high notes on bass clarinet!)

 Play Music has info about and sound clips from the different instruments, games, a musician of the month, movies of kids who play, a juke box where you can hear different pieces featuring particular instruments and lots more!